kunitoki/LuaBridge3/Manual.md

 same (1, 1, 2); // third param ignored
 ```

-Table proxies support all of the Lua call notation that `LuaRef` supports, making these statements possible:
+Table proxies support all of the Lua call notation that `luabridge::LuaRef` supports, making these statements possible:

 ```lua
 t[1]();